173TECH/sayn/docs/tasks/copy.md

 load by adding `incremental_key` and `delete_key`:

 * `incremental_key`: the column to use to determine what data is new.
-The process will transfer any data in the source table with an `incremental_key` value superior to the maximum found in the destination.
+The process will transfer any data in the source table with an `incremental_key` value superior or equal to the maximum found in the destination.
 * `delete_key`: the column which will be used for deleting data in incremental loads.
 The process will delete any data in the destination table with a `delete_key` value found in the new dataset obtained before inserting.